ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Its data structure saves space and bandwith (it's half the size of gzipped N-Triples).
 It's design has indexing built-in, which means it can be searched or browsed efficiently.
 Check out the impressive [technical specification](http://www.rdfhdt.org/technical-specification/) if you want to learn more about how it works.
+HDT compression is a costly process, so it's not that attractive for highly dynamic data.
 Although some really useful libraries for HDT exist, be sure to check if there exists libraries that work with your stack.

 ## Let your users choose a format